trueos/pcbsd/src-qt5/docs/introduction.rst

 * The "Boot to console (Disable X)" option has been added to the graphical boot menu.

+* The graphical and command line versions of PBI Manager and Warden have been removed.

 .. index:: Linux
 .. _PC-BSD® for Linux Users: